 At Christ’s Return, Egypt’s stubborn resistance will repeat itself as a type of certain nations that will not easily accept His rule.
-As with ancient Israel, it will again take plagues and droughts to break the will of the Egyptian people (Zech.
-14:18-19).
+As with ancient Israel, it will again take plagues and droughts to break the will of the Egyptian people.
+Read Zechariah 14:18-19.

 Finally, in its latter end, prophecy reveals Egypt will have a special highway built connecting it to Assyria—modern Germany—and running through the re-established nation of Israel (Isa.
 19:23-25).
 All three countries are in this prophecy described as God’s people.
 But this has obviously not happened yet, and events today are leading toward other prophecies involving this nation’s future.

-Let’s now review the history of the Palestinian-Israeli peace talks on our way to the present.
+Let’s now go back a few years and review the Palestinian-Israeli peace talks on our way to the present.
 We will also examine Iran more closely.
-Let’s see why Mideast solutions never work, and more about recent events there.
+Let’s see why Mid-East solutions never work, and more about recent events there.

 For reasons involving religion, race and natural resources, primarily oil, the Middle East has long been filled with tension and conflict.
 The basis for a modern nation of Israel was laid in 1917, during World War I, when the Balfour Declaration led to setting the very problematic boundaries for modern Iraq, as well as for what would lead to the establishment of the State of Israel in 1948.
 Israel’s appearance brought a radical shift in the region’s power balance, as well as in the attitude of virtually all Arab nations surrounding Israel.
 But this really extends to every Islamic nation.